ZeusYang/TinySoftRenderer/README.md

 ### Built With

-This project is totally refactored based on previous messy version 2 years ago.
+This project was totally refactored based on previous naive version 2 years ago.
 Now, I utilizes the following third-party libraries to build this renderer.
 Please note that SDL2 is just for displaying the rendered results as well as handling mouse and key events.
 * [SDL2](https://www.libsdl.org/)
 * [GLM](https://github.com/g-truc/glm)
 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)